TABLE OF CONTENTS

-With high limit credit cards, your small business can access a cash advance should an emergency pop up.
+With high-limit credit cards, your small business can access a cash advance should an emergency pop up.

 It’s easier to use small business credit cards to make online purchases than using other payment methods.

-Drawbacks to high limit business credit cards include:
+Drawbacks to high-limit credit cards include:

-Some high limit credit cards charge annual fees, which may be more expensive than the rewards you earn through your business purchases.
+Some high-limit credit cards charge annual fees, which may be more expensive than the rewards you earn through your business purchases.

-High limit credit cards have higher interest rates than other forms of business funding.
+High-limit cards have higher interest rates than other forms of business funding.